Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 • List of used literature

-The visual analyzer is a sensory system that includes a peripheral section with a receptor apparatus (eyeball), a conducting section (afferent neurons, optic nerves and visual pathways), a cortical section, which represents a set of neurons located in the occipital lobe (17,18,19 share) bark of the pain-chic hemispheres.
-With the help of the visual analyzer, the perception and analysis of visual stimuli is carried out, the formation of visual sensations, the combination of which gives a visual image of objects.
+The visual analyzer is a sensory system, including a peripheral section with a receptor apparatus (eyeball), a conducting section (afferent neurons, optic nerves and visual pathways), a cortical section, which represents a set of neurons located in the occipital lobe (17,18,19 lobe) cortex of the large hemispheres.
+With the help of a visual analyzer, the perception and analysis of visual stimuli is carried out, the formation of visual sensations, the totality of which gives a visual image of objects.
 Thanks to the visual analyzer, 90% of the information enters the brain.

 2. Peripheral departmentvisual analyzer

-Peripheral section of the visual analyzer is the organ of vision of the eye.
-It consists of an eyeball and an auxiliary apparatus.
+Peripheral department of the visual analyzer - This is the organ of vision of the eyes.
+It consists of the eyeball and an auxiliary apparatus.
 The eyeball is located in the orbit of the skull.
-The auxiliary apparatus of the eye includes protective devices(eyebrows, eyelashes, eyelids), lacrimal apparatus, locomotor apparatus (eye muscles).
+The accessory apparatus of the eye includes protective devices(eyebrows, eyelashes, eyelids), lacrimal apparatus, motor apparatus (eye muscles).

-Eyelids - these are lunate plates of fibrous connective tissue, they are covered with skin on the outside, and on the inside with a mucous membrane (conjunctiva).
+Eyelids - these are semilunar plates of fibrous connective tissue, they are covered on the outside with skin, and on the inside with mucous membrane (conjunctiva).
 The conjunctiva covers the anterior surface of the eyeball, except for the cornea.
-The conjunctiva is limited by the conjunctival sac, it contains the tear fluid that washes the free surface of the eye.
+The conjunctiva limits the conjunctival sac, which contains tear fluid that washes the free surface of the eye.
 The lacrimal apparatus consists of the lacrimal gland and lacrimal ducts.

 Lacrimal gland located in the upper-outer part of the orbit.
 Its excretory ducts (10-12) open into the conjunctival sac.
-The lacrimal fluid prevents the cornea from drying out and washes away dust particles.
-It flows through the lacrimal canals into the lacrimal sac, which connects the nasolacrimal duct with the nasal cavity.
+Tear fluid protects the cornea from drying out and washes away dust particles.
+It flows through the lacrimal canaliculi into the lacrimal sac, which is connected by the nasolacrimal duct to the nasal cavity.
 The motor apparatus of the eye is formed by six muscles.
-They are attached to the eyeball and start from the tendon end around the optic nerve.
-The rectus muscles of the eye: lateral, medial upper and lower - rotate the eyeball around the frontal and sagittal axes, turning it inward and outward, upward and downward.
-The superior oblique muscle of the eye, turning the eyeball, draws the pupil down and outward, the lower oblique muscle of the eye - up and out.
+They are attached to the eyeball, starting from the tendon end located around the optic nerve.
+The rectus muscles of the eye: lateral, medial superior and inferior - rotate the eyeball around the frontal and sagittal axes, turning it inward and outward, up and down.
+The superior oblique muscle of the eye, turning the eyeball, turns the pupil down and outward, the inferior oblique muscle of the eye - upward and outward.

 2.1 Eyeball

-The eyeball consists of membranes and a nucleus ...
-Sheaths: fibrous (outer), vascular (middle), retina (inner).
+The eyeball consists of membranes and a nucleus .
+Shells: fibrous (outer), vascular (middle), retina (inner).

-Fibrous sheath in front forms a transparent cornea, which passes into the tunica albuginea or sclera.
-Cornea- the transparent membrane covering the front of the eye.
-There are no blood vessels in it, it has a great refractive power.
-It is included in the optical system of the eye.
-The cornea is bordered by the opaque outer shell of the eye - the sclera.
-Sclera- the opaque outer shell of the eyeball, passing in the front part of the eyeball into the transparent cornea.
-6 oculomotor muscles are attached to the sclera.
+Fibrous casing in front it forms a transparent cornea, which passes into the tunica albuginea or sclera.
+Cornea- a transparent membrane covering the front of the eye.
+It lacks blood vessels and has great refractive power.
+Part of the optical system of the eye.
+The cornea borders the opaque outer layer of the eye - the sclera.
+Sclera- the opaque outer layer of the eyeball, which passes into the transparent cornea in the front part of the eyeball.
+6 extraocular muscles are attached to the sclera.
 It contains a small number of nerve endings and blood vessels.
-This outer shell protects the nucleus and maintains the shape of the eyeball.
+This outer shell protects the core and maintains the shape of the eyeball.

-Choroid lining the inside of the white, consists of three parts that are different in structure and function: the choroid itself, the ciliary body, located at the level of the cornea and iris (Atlas, p.
+Choroid It lines the albuginea from the inside and consists of three parts that are different in structure and function: the choroid itself, the ciliary body located at the level of the cornea and iris (Atlas, p.
 100).
-The retina is adjacent to it, with which it is closely connected.
-The choroid is responsible for the blood supply to the intraocular structures.
+Adjacent to it is the retina, with which it is closely connected.
+The choroid is responsible for the blood supply to intraocular structures.
 In diseases of the retina, it is very often involved in the pathological process.
-There are no nerve endings in the choroid, therefore, with its disease, pain does not occur, usually signaling any malfunction.
-The choroid itself is thin, rich in blood vessels, contains pigment cells that give it dark brown... visual analyzer perception brain
+There are no nerve endings in the choroid, so when it is diseased, there is no pain, which usually signals some kind of problem.
+The choroid proper is thin, rich in blood vessels, and contains pigment cells that give it dark brown color. visual analyzer perception brain

-Ciliary body , having the form of a roller, protrudes into the eyeball where the tunica albuginea passes into the cornea.
-The posterior edge of the body passes into the choroid itself, and from the anterior one extends to "70 ciliary processes, from which thin filaments originate, with the other end attached to the lens capsule along the equator.
+Ciliary body , which looks like a roller, protrudes into the eyeball where the tunica albuginea passes into the cornea.
+The posterior edge of the body passes into the choroid proper, and up to 70 ciliary processes extend from the anterior one, from which thin fibers originate, the other end of which is attached to the lens capsule along the equator.
 At the base of the ciliary body, in addition to the vessels, there are smooth muscle fibers that make up ciliary muscle.

-Iris or iris - a thin plate, it attaches to the ciliary body, similar in shape to a circle with a hole inside (pupil).
-The iris is made up of muscles that, when contracted and relaxed, change the size of the pupil.
-It enters the choroid.
-The iris is responsible for the color of the eyes (if it is blue, it means that there are few pigment cells in it, if there are a lot of brown).
-Performs the same function as the aperture in a camera, adjusting the light flux.
+Iris or iris - a thin plate, it is attached to the ciliary body, shaped like a circle with a hole inside (the pupil).
+The iris consists of muscles that, when contracted and relaxed, change the size of the pupil.
+It enters the choroid of the eye.
+The iris is responsible for the color of the eyes (if it is blue, it means there are few pigment cells in it, if it is brown, it means a lot).
+Performs the same function as the aperture in a camera, regulating the light flow.

 Pupil - hole in the iris.
-Its dimensions usually depend on the level of illumination.
+Its size usually depends on the light level.
 The more light, the smaller the pupil.

-Optic nerve - with the help of the optic nerve, signals from nerve endings are transmitted to the brain
+Optic nerve - using the optic nerve, signals from nerve endings are transmitted to the brain

-The nucleus of the eyeball are light-refracting media that form the optical system of the eye: 1) aqueous humor of the anterior chamber(it is located between the cornea and the front surface of the iris); 2) aqueous humor of the posterior chamber of the eye(it is located between the back surface of the iris and the lens); 3) lens; 4)vitreous(Atlas, p.
+Nucleus of the eyeball - these are light-refracting media that form the optical system of the eye: 1) aqueous humor of the anterior chamber(it is located between the cornea and the anterior surface of the iris); 2) aqueous humor of the posterior chamber of the eye(it is located between the back surface of the iris and the lens); 3) lens; 4)vitreous(Atlas, p.
 100).
-Lens consists of a colorless fibrous substance, has the shape of a biconvex lens, has elasticity.
-It is located inside the capsule, which is attached by filamentous ligaments to the ciliary body.
-When the ciliary muscles contract (when looking at close objects), the ligaments relax and the lens becomes convex.
+Lens It consists of a colorless fibrous substance, has the shape of a biconvex lens, and is elastic.
+It is located inside a capsule attached to the ciliary body by filiform ligaments.
+When the ciliary muscles contract (when viewing close objects), the ligaments relax and the lens becomes convex.
 This increases its refractive power.
-When the ciliary muscles are relaxed (when examining distant objects), the ligaments are stretched, the capsule squeezes the lens and it flattens.
-In this case, its refractive power decreases.
+When the ciliary muscles relax (when viewing distant objects), the ligaments become tense, the capsule compresses the lens and it flattens.
+At the same time, its refractive power decreases.
 This phenomenon is called accommodation.
 The lens, like the cornea, is part of the optical system of the eye.
-Vitreous - a gel-like transparent substance located in the back of the eye.
-The vitreous body maintains the shape of the eyeball, participates in intraocular metabolism.
-It is included in the optical system of the eye.
+Vitreous body - a gel-like transparent substance located in the back of the eye.
+The vitreous body maintains the shape of the eyeball and is involved in intraocular metabolism.
+Part of the optical system of the eye.

 The retina lines the choroid from the inside (Atlas, p.
-100); it forms the anterior (smaller) and posterior (large) parts.
-The back part consists of two layers: pigment, growing together with the choroid and cerebral.
-The medulla contains light-sensitive cells: cones (6 million) and rods (125 million) The largest number cones in the central fossa of the macula, located outside of the disc (the exit point of the optic nerve).
-With distance from the macula, the number of cones decreases, and the number of rods increases.
-The cones and net l glasses are the photoreceptors of the visual analyzer.
-Cones provide color perception, rods - light perception.
-They come in contact with bipolar cells, which in turn come in contact with ganglion cells.
-The axons of the ganglion cells form the optic nerve (Atlas, p.
+100); it forms the anterior (smaller) and posterior (larger) parts.
+The posterior part consists of two layers: pigment, fused with the choroid, and medulla.
+The medulla contains light-sensitive cells: cones (6 million) and rods (125 million) Largest quantity cones in the central fovea of the macula, located lateral to the disc (the exit point of the optic nerve).
+With distance from the macula, the number of cones decreases and the number of rods increases.
+Cones and net glasses are photoreceptors of the visual analyzer.
+Cones provide color perception, rods provide light perception.
+They contact bipolar cells, which in turn contact ganglion cells.
+The axons of ganglion cells form the optic nerve (Atlas, p.
 101).
-In the disc of the eyeball, photoreceptors are absent from this blind spot of the retina.
+There are no photoreceptors in the disk of the eyeball, this is the blind spot of the retina.

 Retinal neurons are the sensory part of the visual system that perceives light and color signals from the outside world.